rchanou/rchanou.github.io/cost-awareness.md

 This function is technically "pure"; in fact, it returns nothing.
 But it does use one important resource: time.
 The time cost of `Sleep` directly correlates with the duration passed into it.

 All types of resource consumption essentially convert into two "final" costs: energy usage and time.
 We might care a bit about the former, but we usually care a lot more about the latter.
-Big O is a notation that approximates time.
 We care to distinguish between getting data from the CPU cache, memory, disk and the network, because their access times can differ by several orders of magnitude.
 Game rendering has a strict time budget in order to achieve a target FPS.
 So, it's important to note when a function can increase "time consumption", even without computation (and even if that's the desired outcome).

 ```
 func ConvertStringToInt(string) (int, error)